+Around 4,000 men in Victoria are diagnosed with prostate cancer every year.
 Radical prostatectomy is one of the treatment options for prostate cancer.
-This surgery involves removing the prostate gland and the seminal vesicles, which are small glands located immediately above the prostate that produce seminal fluid.
+This surgery involves removing the prostate gland and the seminal vesicles (small glands that produce seminal fluid, located immediately above the prostate).

 The bladder is then reattached to the urethra, which is the tube that allows urine to pass outside the body.
 Sometimes, the surgeon may also need to remove the nearby lymph nodes.
 This is called pelvic lymph node dissection.